Kirsty Gunn: Education and academic career

+Writing career

-Her stories include "Rain", which led to the 2001 film of the same name, directed by Christine Jeffs and also the 2001 ballet by the Rosas Company, set to "Music for Eighteen Musicians" a 1976 score by Steve Reich.
+Gunn's debut, the short novel "Rain", was published in 1994.
+In 2001, the novel was adapted as both a film of the same name, directed by Christine Jeffs, and as a ballet by the Rosas Company, set to "Music for Eighteen Musicians", a 1976 score by Steve Reich.

+Gunn's first collection of short stories, This Place You Return To Is Home, was published in 1999 and received a Scottish Arts Council Bursary for Literature.
+The collection included a story, 'Tinsel Bright', that was selected for The Faber Book of Contemporary Stories About Childhood in 1997.

-Her novel The Boy and the Sea won the Scottish Arts Council Book of the Year award in 2007.
+Her fourth novel, The Boy and the Sea, was published in 2006.
+It won the Scottish Arts Council Book of the Year award in 2007.

 Her 2012 novel "The Big Music" won the Book of the Year in the 2013 New Zealand Post Book Awards.
 The novel took seven years to write, and was inspired by pibroch, the classical music of the Great Highland Bagpipe.

-She is professor of writing practice at the University of Dundee.